osscar-org/widget-bandsplot/README.md

 In order to plot the bandstructure and density of states fiugres, one needs to provide band data and DOS data as JSON-files.
 The examples of the input JSON-files are provided in the `test/data` folder.
-The JSON-files for the bandstructure can be exported from the AiiDA verdi program, as demonstrated in the code below:
+The JSON-files for the bandstructure can be exported with the [AiiDA command line interface (CLI) `verdi`](https://aiida.readthedocs.io/projects/aiida-core/en/latest/reference/command_line.html#reference-command-line) as demonstrated in the code below:

 ```bash